turbot/steampipe-plugin-aws/docs/tables/aws_lambda_event_source_mapping.md

   state = 'Disabled';
 ```

-### List Kafka Bootstrap Servers from a self-managed Kafka cluster feeding events to Lambda functions
+### Retrieve bootstrap server endpoints from a self-managed Kafka cluster integrated with AWS Lambda

 ```sql
 -- Returns the list of bootstrap servers for your Kafka brokers